 100% Mortgage Financing – Zero Down Payment

 USDA may currently be the only agency or lender offering a true 100%, no down payment lending program for single-family home buyers in the country.
 Most of the USDA loan requirements are quite flexible and in most cases, easier than FHA programs.
 They carry reasonable interest rates, lengthy repayment terms, low closing costs and above all, zero down payment.
 If you choose to repay the loan early, you are not going to have to pay any pre-payment penalty.
+You can also read about Five Star Bank and see the kind of options they have.

 The primary requirement is that the property to be financed with a USDA home loan must be located in an area designated for eligibility.